Trip Overview

 • Time 6 - 7 Hours

 Today once again we retrace our trail climbing down to Chele where we will stop for tea.
 Further, we descend down to the Chhusang with a great view of Nilgiri and a wide stretch of Kali Gandaki.
 Chhusang is another pretty old village with an apple orchard, there are too many Nepali and Tibetan songs sung portraying the beauty of Chhusang.
-We drive on a local bus to Kagbeni and finally exit the restricted area.
+We drive on a Jeep to Jomsom and finally exit the restricted area.

 • Accommodation Tea-House